lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

 Usage
 ------
 To open a recently used file in LibreOffice they are shown in the main part of the window.
 To open a program or to create a file from a file dialog are along the left hand column under the :guilabel:`Create` header.
+To open a particular file press the :guilabel:`Open File` button.

 LibreOffice all of the different components have a window menu that lets you switch between a document in LibreOffice writer and LibreOffice calc.
 To do this go to :menuselection:`Window` and select the window that you want to switch to.